dcmits/un_geneva_design_system/README.md

 ```
 php web/core/scripts/drupal generate-theme [new_theme] --path themes/custom --starterkit un_geneva_starterkit --name="[New theme name]"
 ```
+[new_theme] should be lowercase letters and digits and underscores (it shouldn't start with a digit)
 6. Install and set as default the new theme from the Appeareance menu
 7. Update the theme settings (Site name, Secondary site name, social media share image, default banner image)